-- 1. Make sure the stabiliser extension is extended a little and the stabiliser leg can be rotated freely of the vehicle. - 2.
-Unlock the stabiliser leg lock (1). - 3.
-Use the stabiliser leg lever to tilt the stabiliser leg.
-Make sure that you have full control of the movement to avoid risk of crushing. - 4.
-Lock the stabiliser leg lock (1). - 5.
-Operate the stabiliser leg downwards until it is set to the ground.
+- 1. Extend the stabiliser extension sufficiently until the stabiliser leg can rotate freely away from the vehicle. - 2.
+Make sure that the stabiliser leg is fully retracted. - 3.
+Unlock the stabiliser leg lock (1). - 4.
+Use the stabiliser leg lever (extend direction) to tilt the stabiliser leg.
+Make sure that you have full control of the movement to avoid the risk of injury.

+- 5. Lock the stabiliser leg lock (1). - 6.
+Extend the stabiliser extension to a safe position.
+For manual extension, lock the extension. - 7.
+Extend the stabiliser leg until it is set to the ground.